 The Katanpää Class vessels are designed to conduct operations in archipelagos, coastal areas and open seas.
 The vessels can be deployed to clear mines from nationally important shipping routes.
-The MVMVs enhance the capabilities of the Finnish Navy to conduct mine hunting and mine demolition tasks more effectively.
+The MCMVs enhance the capabilities of the Finnish Navy to conduct mine hunting and demolition tasks more effectively.

 Mainly intended for domestic use, the vessels can also participate in international missions as they are EU and Nato interoperable.
 The vessels can also be used for seabed surveying, underwater exploration, and identifying and defusing underwater explosives.

-MHC Katanpää has an overall length of 52.5m, a beam of 9.47m and a draft of 3.15m.
+MHC Katanpää has an overall length of 52.5m, beam of 9.47m and draft of 3.15m.
 The displacement of the ship is 680t.
-Each ship can carry a crew of 34 to 38.
+Each ship can carry a crew of between 34 and 38.

 Mine countermeasures equipment

-Other sensors and processing systems include a Kongsberg EM-710 RD multi-beam echo sounder, a Topographic Parametric Sonar (TOPAS) echo sounder and a Klein Associates Klein 5500 towed side-scanning sonar.
+Other sensors and processing systems include a Kongsberg EM-710 RD multi-beam echo sounder, Topographic Parametric Sonar (TOPAS) echo sounder and Klein Associates Klein 5500 towed side-scanning sonar.

 The Kongsberg HiPAP 500 (high-precision acoustic positioning) system provides underwater positioning.
-The vessels employ a combination of sensors and equipment separately for assigned operation based on the task and environmental conditions.
+The vessels employ a combination of sensors and equipment separately for assigned operations based on the task and environmental conditions.

 The Katanpää Class is mounted with a Bofors 40mm L/70 naval gun.
 It has a rate of fire of 300 rounds a minute.
 The gun’s firing is controlled by an Atlas Elektronik fire control system operated from either the battle command system or from the bridge.
 The ships are armed with depth charges for sinking hostile submarines.